HildoBijl/stepwise/frontend/src/ui/eduTools/exercises/feedback/README.md

 Sometimes it is needed to add extra options to the feedback checks.
 In this case the given options value is also an object.
 Extra options include:

-- `comparison`: a different comparison object/function that overrides what is in the `metaData`.
+- `compare`: a different compare object/function that overrides what is in the `metaData`.
 (Not recommended.)
 - `feedbackFunction`: a specific feedback function to be called instead of the regular intelligent way of determining feedback.
 - `dependency`: an array of field IDs.
 If any of these input fields changes, then the feedback is recalculated.
 This is useful if the correctness of a field depends on the value of another field.
 (For instance, one multiple choice field decides on the positive direction, and the `height` input field then gives the height value.
 In this case the `height` may suddenly turn from incorrect to correct based on a change in another field.)
 - `feedbackChecks`: as mentioned before, the feedbackChecks can also be defined as options.